bemot/tutorials/7_advanced_changeCode.md

 ### 4 Testing a new realization

-#### Set the new realization in main.gms and cfg and start a model run
+#### Start a model run

-For a quick test, we simply set the new realization in the file `main.gms` in line 256 (replace `static` by `dynamic`).
+For a quick GAMS test, we simply set the new realization in the file `main.gms` in line 256 (replace `static` by `dynamic`).
 We can then check if the model compiles correctly with this command evoked from the command line.